 Unwrap the dough and place on a clean work surface that's lightly dusted with flour.

-Using a heavy rolling pin dusted with flour, roll the dough between 1/8 to 1/4-inch thick.
+Using a heavy rolling pin dusted with flour, roll the dough between ⅛ to ¼" thick.
 The chilled dough will be firm and initially a bit tough to roll out.
-Let it sit for a couple minutes to soften.
+Let it sit for a couple of minutes to soften.
 (Don't worry too much if the dough breaks along the edges as you're rolling, since you will be re-rolling the scraps.)
 Lightly re-flour the rolling pin occasionally to prevent sticking, if necessary.

-Using a 3-inch cookie cutter or glass with a 3-inch rim, cut as many circles out of the dough as you can.
+Using a 3" cookie cutter or glass with a 3" rim, cut as many circles out of the dough as you can.

 Collect the scraps of dough, re-roll, and cut more circles.
 Repeat this process until you can't make any more circles from the dough.
 You should end up with about 30 circles (the thickness of your dough will determine how many you get.)

-Using a thin spatula, gently slide under each circle to release it from the work surface and transfer to the prepared baking sheets, 1- inch apart.
+Using a thin spatula, gently slide under each circle to release it from the work surface and transfer to the prepared baking sheets, 1" apart.

-Put 1 rounded teaspoon of jam in the center of each circle, then fold up the edges to form a triangle, pinching the 3 corners together gently but very well to secure the shape and prevent filling from leaking while baking.
+Put 1 rounded tsp of jam in the center of each circle, do not overfill, then fold up the edges to form a triangle, pinching the 3 corners together gently but very well to secure the shape and prevent filling from leaking while baking, leaving the center of the filling exposed.
 (Use the warmth of your fingers to smooth out where the dough has been joined or if there are any cracks.)

-Transfer baking sheets to the refrigerator to chill while you preheat the oven to 350 degrees F.
+Transfer baking sheets to the refrigerator to chill while you preheat the oven to 350°F.

 Place in the oven and bake for about 15 minutes or until the cookies are just starting to brown around the edges.
 (Because the thickness of the dough can vary and can cook quite fast if rolled thin, start checking them at 12 minutes and watch them carefully, especially if your oven runs hot.)